Phil Savage: Baltimore Ravens

-Second stint with Browns
+Cleveland Browns (second stint)

-Savage was named Senior Vice President and General Manager of the Cleveland Browns on January 6, 2005.
-On December 30, 2005, reports surfaced that Savage was on the verge of being fired after less than one year on the job, an item that was quickly denied by Browns management.
+Savage was named senior vice president and general manager of the Cleveland Browns on January 6, 2005.
+On December 30, reports surfaced that Savage was on the verge of being fired after less than one year on the job, an item that was quickly denied by Browns management.
 The speculation was based on a reported personality conflict between Savage and Browns team president John Collins.
 Four days after the organizational rift became public, it was Collins who resigned his post after losing the power struggle with Savage.

-Savage stole the headlines in the first round of the 2007 NFL Draft as the Browns drafted Wisconsin offensive tackle Joe Thomas with the third pick overall, and then acquired Notre Dame quarterback Brady Quinn with the 22nd pick, acquired through a trade with the Dallas Cowboys.
+Savage stole the headlines in the first round of the 2007 NFL draft as the Browns drafted Wisconsin offensive tackle Joe Thomas with the third pick overall, and then acquired Notre Dame quarterback Brady Quinn with the 22nd pick, acquired through a trade with the Dallas Cowboys.
 The Browns gave up their 2007 second-round pick and 2008 first-round draft selection to Dallas for the chance to pick Quinn.

 The Browns signed Savage to a three-year extension through 2012 on May 2, 2008.
-However, after a poor 2008 season and an email controversy involving a fan, Savage was fired on December 28, 2008.
+However, after a poor 2008 season and an email controversy involving a fan, Savage was fired on December 28.

 Philadelphia Eagles

 On February 4, 2010, Savage was hired by the Philadelphia Eagles as a player personnel consultant.
-In his role, Savage worked with general manager Howie Roseman and director of player personnel Ryan Grigson in preparation for the 2010 NFL Draft, specifically in the evaluation of draft prospects in the southeast part of the country.
+In his role, Savage worked with general manager Howie Roseman and director of player personnel Ryan Grigson in preparation for the 2010 NFL draft, specifically in the evaluation of draft prospects in the southeast part of the country.
 He was re-hired during training camp.